 The cost-to-income ratio is a key financial measure, particularly important in valuing banks...

-The ratio gives investors a clear view of how efficiently the firm is being run - the lower it is, the more profitable the bank will be.
-Changes in the ratio can also highlight potential problems: if the ratio rises from one period to the next, it means that costs are rising at a higher rate than income, which could suggest that the company has taken its eye off the ball in the drive to attract more business.
+As with most valuation measures, the cost-to-income ratio really needs to be used in conjunction with relevant comparators.
+For example, you can look at how the ratio for a given bank has changed over the years.
+Changes in the ratio can highlight potential problems: if the ratio rises from one period to the next, it means that costs are rising at a higher rate than income, which could suggest that the bank has taken its eye off the ball in the drive to attract more business.